NDIS Code of Conduct

 Post: GPO Box 5218 Sydney New South Wales 2001

-If you are not happy with the provision of supports and wish to make a complaint, please provide the complaint in writing to Magdalen Elmitt at email@example.com.
-We will try to reply within 30 days.
+If you are not happy with the provision of supports and wish to make a complaint, please provide a record of the complaint to Magdalen Elmitt at email@example.com.
+Magdalen will respond within 30 days.